muratizm/Dreadhalls/README.md

 ## ***What is Dreadhalls?***

-**"Dreadhalls" is a virtual reality horror game that takes you on a terrifying journey through a dark and eerie dungeon.
-And this is the demo of Dreadhalls game.**
+**"Dreadhalls" is a virtual reality horror game that takes you on a terrifying journey through a dark and eerie dungeon.**

 ***This is a dreadhalls demo edited by me for the edx course assignment***